lloydnguyen96/dotfiles/README.md

 - if use python, install anaconda

+- consider installing: gcloud, pgadmin, ...

-- source ~/.dotfiles/setup.sh to install packages, ... for vim development environment
+- source ~/.dotfiles/setup.sh to install packages, ... for our development environment
 - optionally source ~/.dotfiles/install_optional_packages.sh for new Linux environment